Nerve Stimulators for Pain: A Complete Guide

 SCS can also be a great option for other conditions, including complex regional pain syndrome (CRPS) and peripheral neuropathy.
 If you’re experiencing persistent, radiating pain like sciatica, SCS may help manage the discomfort in your back, hands, or feet.
 By targeting the specific nerves sending pain signals, this therapy can provide relief where other treatments have fallen short, helping you get back to your daily activities.

-Traditional vs. High-Frequency SCS
+Traditional vs. High-Frequency SCS: What’s the Difference?

 Not all SCS systems are the same, and the technology has advanced over the years.
 Traditional SCS systems use low-frequency electrical pulses to replace pain with a gentle tingling sensation.
 For many people, this is an effective way to manage their discomfort.
 However, some find the tingling distracting.